craigxchen/craigxchen.github.io/reading.md

 ---

 ### Currently reading:
-The World According to Garp by John Irving
+All the Lovers in the Night - Meiko Kawakami

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- *The World According to Garp - John Irving*

 - Atlas Shrugged - Ayn Rand

 - *Roadside Picnic - Arkady and Boris Strugatsky*